-You will be instructed to quarantine 14 days from your last date of contact with a COVID-19 positive individual.
+You will be instructed to quarantine 7 or 10 days from your last date of contact with a COVID-19 positive individual, depending on test results.
 You will be contacted daily and expected to report your temperature and any changes in how you feel.
 Even if you test negative for COVID-19 or feel healthy, symptoms may appear between two and 14 days after exposure to the virus.

 - Why are you asking me for my address and telephone number, shouldn’t you already have this information?

 You will be asked to verify your information to ensure that we are speaking with the right person and to make sure that we have the correct contact information on file should we need to contact you in the future.
 All of your information will be kept confidential.

 - Why do you need my email address?

 We need your email address so we can send you patient responsibility forms on what is required of you when you are instructed to quarantine.